Read on for an epic New Zealand road trip itinerary for a bucket list journey of a lifetime!

 Mount Maunganui and Rotorua

-After some r n r in the town of Mount Maunganui head over to New Zealand’s geothermal capital Rotorua.
+After some time in the town of Mount Maunganui head over to New Zealand’s geothermal capital Rotorua.

 On the way check out Te Rerekawau and Mclaren falls, two excellent spots for a break from driving.